VIVAgroupTUNI/TiterDORATools/README.md

 This program is a free sofware: you can distribute it and/or modify it under the terms of GNU General Public Lisence as published by the Free Software foundation, either version 3 of the license or (at your option) any later version.

-## Script Package
+## Source

 The Source directory contains the scripts and necessary directories and files to run the scripts.
-Download .zip file from Code and unpack it to start using the scripts.
+Download .zip file from Code and unpack it.
+Open Windows PowerShell in the Source directory to run the scripts.

 ### Directories